jasonmit/ember-onbeforeunload/README.md

-# Ember Route Mixin for window.onbeforeunload
+# ember-onbeforeunload confirmation

-The default implementation is to check the model's `isDirty` property to prevent transitioning away from the route or application unless the user confirms this is the intended action.
+The default implementation is to check the model's `isDirty` property to prevent transitioning away from the route or closing the window until the user confirms intent.
+This pattern is typically used to prevent the user from mistakeningly closing to browser window without saving their data.

 Usage:
 ```js